Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 # Mapsui 2.0

 At the moment of writing (11 may 2018) a first beta of Mapsui v2 has been released.
 It has .NET Standard core libraries instead of PCLs.
-Other then that is is equivalent to 1.4.1 but some further changes are planned.
+Other then that it is equivalent to 1.4.1 but some further changes are planned.
 Here  are some ideas of changes that could go into 2.0.

 ### Todo
 - Replace ILayer.Style with an ILayer.Styles of type ICollection<IFeature> which is empty by default